What is Psychometrics?

 - Obtain reliable measures from open-ended, performance-task, constructed-response, and essay items

-From tests to studies to surveys, psychometrics can be used to develop, validate, analyze, interpret, and optimize a variety of items.
+From tests to studies to surveys, psychometric assessment tools can be used to develop, validate, analyze, interpret, and optimize a variety of items.
 Our team takes pride in its ability to extract clear truths from complicated data in the form of simple graphs and tables that tell the story.
 For the more detail-oriented, we also produce thorough and comprehensive technical reports.